Skip to content

 Disaster #1: Overseasoned food

 Prevention: Always scale spices to 75% of the full factor.
-Taste your food before adding more salt or seasoning.
+Taste before adding more salt or seasoning.

-Prevention: Don't just increase the pan size and keep the same oven time.
-Adjust time based on the thickness of the batter or dough.
+Prevention: Don't just grab a bigger pan and keep the same oven time.
+Adjust based on how thick your batter or dough is.
 Thicker = longer time.
+Full stop.

 Disaster #3: Overcooked meat in stews or braises

-Prevention: Increase cooking time, but use visual and texture cues (is the meat tender?) rather than relying on exact timing.
+Prevention: Yes, increase cooking time—but use visual and texture cues (is the meat actually tender?) rather than exact timing.
 Larger quantities take longer to heat through evenly.

 Disaster #4: Watery sauce or soup

-Prevention: When scaling up, use 90% of the liquid volume rather than 100%.
-Larger pots retain more liquid.
+Prevention: When scaling up, use 90% of the liquid volume, not 100%.
+Larger pots hold onto more liquid.
 If the final result is too thick, add liquid at the end.

-Prevention: This happens when you scale in a shallower pan.
-Reduce oven temperature by 15-25°F when using a significantly larger or shallower pan, and check for doneness earlier than expected.
+Prevention: This happens when you switch to a shallower pan.
+Drop the oven temperature by 15-25°F and check for doneness earlier than you'd expect.

 Pro Tips

 Always taste as you go.
-Scaling is not an exact science—your tastes, your stove, your ingredients, and your altitude all matter.
-Season food in layers as you cook, tasting between additions.
+Scaling isn't an exact science—your taste, your stove, your ingredients, and your altitude all matter.
+Season in layers as you cook, tasting between additions.

-Use weight measurements, not volume, for baking.
-If the recipe provides grams, use those.
+Use weight, not volume, for baking.
+If the recipe gives grams, use them.
 Grams scale perfectly linearly.
-Cups and tablespoons introduce variability that gets amplified when you scale.
+Cups and tablespoons introduce variability that only gets worse when you scale up.

-Make half the recipe first.
-If you've never made a recipe and you need it to serve 20 people, make a half-batch for 10 first.
-Learn the recipe's quirks at a smaller scale, then scale up with confidence.
+Make a smaller batch first.
+If you've never made a recipe and you need it to serve 20, make a half-batch for 10 first.
+Learn its quirks at a manageable scale, then scale up confidently.

 Use our Recipe Scaler tool.
-For fast calculations that account for these exceptions, use our Recipe Scaler to convert ingredient amounts instantly.
-It handles the math so you can focus on technique.
+For fast calculations that account for all these exceptions, try our Recipe Scaler — it handles the math so you can focus on cooking.

 The Real Skill: Tasting Your Food

-The single most important skill for scaling recipes is learning to taste food and adjust.
-Professional cooks don't follow timing or measurement with blind faith—they taste constantly, check doneness with their senses, and adjust seasonings at the end.
-When you scale a recipe, you're entering uncertain territory.
-The more you taste, monitor, and adjust along the way, the more reliably your scaled recipe will work.
+The single most important skill for scaling is learning to taste and adjust.
+Professional cooks don't blindly follow timing or measurements—they taste constantly, check doneness with their senses, and season at the end.
+When you scale a recipe, you're in uncertain territory.
+The more you taste, monitor, and adjust along the way, the better it's going to turn out.

 Frequently Asked Questions